|

 1st, 1905

-Locations: USA; Boston; Holmes's Rooms; State
+Locations: USA; Boston; Holmes's Rooms;

-House; Pemberton Building; Harvard Medical School;
+State House; Pemberton Building; Harvard Medical

-Marlboro; Cobbler's Shop; Worcester; Franklin
+School; Marlboro; Cobbler's Shop; Worcester;

-Street; Advertising Novelty Company; Rowe's Wharf;
+Franklin Street; Advertising Novelty Company;

-Winthrop; Winthrop Beach Station; Shirley Street;
+Rowe's Wharf; Winthrop; Winthrop Beach Station;

-Winthrop Yacht Club; Shirley Point; Lewis Lake;
+Shirley Street; Winthrop Yacht Club; Shirley

-Washington Street; Pleasant Street; Atlantic Avenue;
+Point; Lewis Lake; Washington Street; Pleasant

-Wharf; Saratoga Street Bridge; Winthrop Beach; Empty
+Bridge; Winthrop Beach; Empty House; Drugstore

 Story: Holmes and Watson arrive in

-Boston several days after a dismembered torso has been
+Boston several days after a dismembered torso has

-Winthrop Yacht Club.
+the Winthrop Yacht Club.
 Holmes quickly arrives at a

-solution, but in order to prove it must view the body,
+solution, but in order to prove it must view the

-case.
-After reaching a dead end, a sticker, a row on
+recognise the case.
+After reaching a dead end, a

-Lewis Lake and a trip to the beach lead to better
+sticker, a row on Lewis Lake and a trip to the beach

 NOTE: This story is

-based on the notorious "Winthrop suit case mystery" of
+based on the notorious "Winthrop suit case mystery"

-the victim, Susan Geary, was not known.
+identity of the victim, Susan Geary, was not known.

 |